 To ensure relevance and impartiality of the audit, Bureau Veritas appointed an audit team with high expertise in both environmental and automotive matters and not previously involved in any business with Volkswagen.
-The audit team consisted of Engelbert (Lead Auditor), Anne (Auditor, Expert for US environmental law), Peter (Auditor, Technical Automotive Expert) and David (Auditor, Expert for US environmental law).
+For the 2018 audits, audit team consisted of Engelbert (Lead Auditor), Anne (Auditor, Expert for US environmental law), and Philippe (Senior Vice President Technical

+Quality and Risk, Bureau Veritas).
 Resume's for the audit team members can be found in Attachment 1.